Research and Education in Computational Science and Engineering: CSE Education and Workforce Development

 \subsection{Future Landscape of CSE Educational Programs}

 CSE educational programs are needed in order to create professionals who meet this growing demand and who support the growing CSE research field.
 These include CSE programs at both the undergraduate and graduate levels, as well as continuing education and professional development programs.
-These also include programs that are ``CSE focused'' and those that follow more of a ``CSE infusion'' model.
-The former includes programs that have CSE as their primary focus (e.g., B.S., M.S., or Ph.D. in computational science and engineering), while the latter includes programs that embed CSE training within another degree structure (e.g., a minor, emphasis, or concentration in CSE complementing a major in mathematics, science, or engineering or a degree in a specific computational discipline such as computational finance or computational geosciences).
+They also include programs that are ``CSE focused'' and those that follow more of a ``CSE infusion'' model.
+The former include programs that have CSE as their primary focus (e.g., B.S., M.S., or Ph.D. in computational science and engineering), while the latter include programs that embed CSE training within another degree structure (e.g., a minor, emphasis, or concentration in CSE complementing a major in mathematics, science, or engineering or a degree in a specific computational discipline such as computational finance or computational geosciences).
 In fact, interdisciplinary quantitative and computer modeling skills are quickly becoming indispensable for any university graduate, not only in the physical and life sciences, but also in the social sciences.
-Universities must equip their graduates with these skills using mechanisms such as the CSE infusion model.
+Universities must equip their graduates with these skills.
 Information about a variety of CSE educational programs can be found online~\cite{SIAG-CSE:wiki,CSE-GraduateProgramSurvey2012}.